Blueheim/blockchain-api/README.md

 # blockchain-api

-A blockchain api build to learn the core concepts of a distributed decentralized blockchain.
+A blockchain api built to learn the core concepts of a distributed, decentralized blockchain.

 Integrate proof of work concept and asymmetric cryptography.